itsaravindanand/CECS_574_Custom_Metrics_Driven_HPA_in_Kubernetes/README.md

 ## Prerequisites

-- IntelliJ or Eclipse to run the Java Spring Boot Application
+- IntelliJ or Eclipse or Similar to run the Java Spring Boot Application
 - Docker
 - Minikube
+- Visual Studio or Similar to run the ReactJS application

 ## Implementation Steps